sio/parrot38/SPECIFICATION.md

 - Value: all text after the colon until the line break.

 Keys and their value meanings/formats are not subject to this specification.
-Keys names and handling their values is delegated to parser implementations.
+Key names and handling their values is delegated to parser implementations.

 ## ESCAPING parrot38 STATEMENTS WITHIN THE BLOG POST

 Post separators and metadata lines are excluded from blog entry during rendering.
-To put a line of the same format in the blog escape first symbol with backslash (\::NotMetadata:: value).
+To put a line of the same format in the blog escape first symbol with backslash (\\::NotMetadata:: value).
 Such lines will not be considered parrot38 markup and will be rendered within the blog post without the leading backslash.